- Attractions >

 With some of the highest sunshine hours in the country and an array of secluded swimming spots suitable for the whole family, Hawke’s Bay is an ideal summer holiday destination.

 At Waimarama beach, you can stroll, swim or surf.
 Post-beach visits to the local store are pretty much compulsory!
-You can even learn to surf - Hawke’s Bay Surf School runs lessons here, beginning at $40 per person.
-For more information visit their Facebook page
+You can even learn to surf - Hawke’s Bay Surf School runs lessons here, for more information visit their Facebook page.

 The quintessential Hawke's Bay summer's day at Waimarama Beach

 A popular spot for surfers and families, Ocean Beach is less developed in comparison to its neighbour, Waimarama.
 If your family includes a dog, Ocean Beach’s designated off-lead area is ideal, providing a couple of kilometres of coast on which to stretch two legs or four.
 Ocean Beach also has summer holiday lifesavers on duty.